-I tested the anti-histamine sleep aid ZzzQuil for four nights this week to see if it would help me sleep better.
+I recently tested the non-prescription sleep aid ZzzQuil for several nights to see if it would help me sleep better.

 And after that, I slept pretty much straight through the night.
-I apparently got 7 hours 20 minutes sleep, which was the first time I’d hit 7 hours in a week.
+I apparently got 7 hours 20 minutes sleep, which was the first time I’d managed 7 hours in a while.

 When I woke up, I had a slightly fuzzy head.
 Nothing too serious though, and I felt back to normal around an hour later.